Things to Look for When Buying or Selling a Used Car

 Time to Sell the Car

-What is The Best Place to Sell a Used Car?
+The Best Place For Selling a Used Car

 • Car pictures.

-First, let’s address payment for the car.
+First, let’s address payment for selling a used car.
 The best form of payment is cash.
 If the buyer pays with cash, you will need to provide them with a typed or handwritten receipt.
 If the car is worth more than $2,000, then we recommend having the buyer present you with a cashier’s check in the exact purchase amount.

 To protect yourself against a fraudulent or irresponsible buyer, if they were to get into an accident directly after picking up the car, you need to protect yourself.